yuvalherziger/flask-restx/doc/index.rst

 Compatibility
 =============

-flask-restx requires Python 2.7+.
+Flask-RESTX requires Python 3.5+.

 Installation
 ============

-You can install flask-restx with pip:
+You can install Flask-RESTX with pip:

 .. code-block:: console